INVITATION AND CALL

 Trainees may attend both the scientific sessions and evening events for $75, inclusive of all meals.
-There is no charge for trainees presenting a talk, and they will receive a $25 amazon.com gift card.
+There is no charge for trainees presenting a talk, and they will receive a $25 amazon.com gift card, as well as reimbursement of up to $500 in travel/lodging expenses (receipts required).
 All trainees must complete a registration form.

 A block of rooms has been reserved at the meeting venue, the Georgetown University Hotel and Conference Center, with a group rate of $189 per night plus taxes (presently 14.8%), single or double occupancy.
 Make hotel reservations directly with the Conference Center by phoning 202-687-3200or 1-888-902-1606 or at the following website: https://reservations.travelclick.com/15410?groupID=2089427.
 If phoning, identify yourself as a member of the COHS Conference.
 A first-night room deposit with a major credit card is necessary to guarantee reservations.